airtoxin/glue-mapreduce/README.md

 glue-mapreduce
 ==============

-node.js mapreduce library that has high portability for hadoop framework.
+node.js mapreduce library that has concept of "once write run anywhere" for hadoop framework.

 ##Motivation
 Scalable computing is more and more important for analyse and aggregate BigData, and Map-Reduce is scalable computing algorithm for distributed platform used in Hadoop or more another service.